 When you find the Table component, click it once to select it, then click on the form to place the component.
-The Table component is nonvisual, so it doesn't matter where you put it.
-Delphi names the object Table1 by default.
-(When you point to the component on the form, Delphi displays its name--Table1--and the type of object it is--TTable.)
+The Table component is nonvisual, so it doesn't matter where you

+The object Table1 by default.
+(When you point to the component on Compared Compared Table1--and the type of object it is--TTable.)